awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/recommendations.md

 CodeGuru Reviewer identifies problems with implementations of concurrency in multithreaded code\.
 Concurrency defects are often subtle and escape even expert programmers\.
 Incorrect implementations of concurrency can lead to incorrect code or performance issues\.
 CodeGuru Reviewer identifies atomicity violations that might result in correctness problems, and it identifies excessive synchronizations that might result in performance problems\.

-## Security analysis<a name="security-analysis"></a>

- When you create a code review with security analysis, CodeGuru Reviewer performs a code review and also detects issues in your Java code that might compromise its security\.
-For each detected security issue, a recommendation is provided to help you improve your code security\.
-Security analysis does not support Python source code\.
-For more information, see [Create code reviews with security analysis in CodeGuru Reviewer](code-review-security.md)\.

 ## Resource leak prevention<a name="resource-leak-prevention"></a>

 CodeGuru Reviewer looks for lines of code where resource leaks might be occurring\.
 Resource leaks can cause latency issues and outages\.
 CodeGuru Reviewer can point to code where this might be occurring and suggest handling the resources in a different way\.

+## Security analysis<a name="security-analysis"></a>

+ When you create a code review with security analysis, CodeGuru Reviewer performs a code review and also detects issues in your code that might compromise its security\.
+For each detected security issue, a recommendation is provided to help you improve your code security\.
+For more information, see [Create code reviews with GitHub Actions](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/working-with-cicd.html)\.

 ## Sensitive information leak prevention<a name="info-leak-prevention"></a>